ICanBoogie/bind-render/README.md

 [![Packagist](https://img.shields.io/packagist/dt/icanboogie/bind-render.svg)](https://packagist.org/packages/icanboogie/bind-render)

 The **icanboogie/bind-render** package binds [icanboogie/render][] to [ICanBoogie][], using its autoconfig feature.
-It adds various getters to the [Core][] instance and a template resolver that uses the application paths to look for templates.
+It adds various getters and methods to the [Core][] instance and a template resolver that uses the application paths to look for templates.

 ```php